learn-co-students/oo-practice-assignment---use-this-one--oo-practice---use-this-one-1598382523/README.md

 Doctor.all: should return a list of all doctor instances Doctor#greet: should print a greeting that would make any patient feel welcomed!
 Doctor.find_by_speciality: should take a specialty string as an argument and return a list of the doctors who have that specialty  -->

+## General Feedback
+- Your understanding and implementation of the concepts up to this point is pretty solid!
+You were missing arguments to methods in a couple of places, noted in those files.
+- Since you do have a pretty good grasp of the content, push yourself to handle else cases, think about user feedback and implement your own methods.
+Move the testing into a `console.rb` file and then use `run.rb` in order to start building a CLI.
+- Good job so far :)